okareo-ai/okareo-cli/README.md

 ## USAGE
 1. Download okareo from dist
-2. Add okareo to your PATH (export PATH=$PATH:/correct/location/to/okareo-cli)
+2. Add okareo to your PATH (export PATH=$PATH:/correct/location/to/okareo)
 3. In your repo, add a .okareo folder
 4. Add .okareo/config.yml
-5. Add your test scripts in .okareo/validations
+5. Add your test scripts in .okareo/flows

 - .okareo-cli
     - config.yml
-    - validations
+    - flows
         - classification.py
         - retrieval.py
         - generation.py